amitgupta15/kbsearch/README.md

 - If match is found, add all the contextual tokens to the list of tokens

 ### 5. Search All Topics
-Search a list of all topics to locate keywords.
-If keyword is found, add the topic to search result.

 **Input:** "How do I pay my bill online?"

-**Output:** ["Can I pay my bill online?", "How can I get help paying my bill?"]
+**Output:** ["Can I pay my bill online?", "How can I get help paying my bill?"
+, "Account page"{keywords: 'pay'}]

+- Match keyword attached to a topic.
+If a hit is found, add it to search result
+- Match tokens in topic name with searchPhrase tokens.
+If a hit is found, add the topic to the search result.